On the standard $L$-function for $GSp_{2n} \times GL_1$ and algebraicity of symmetric fourth $L$-values for $GL_2$: The global integral representation

-\begin{proposition} Suppose that $k\ge n+1$ and let $h \in \prod_{p<\infty}\Sp_4(\Z_p)$.
-If $k=n+1$, assume further that $\chi^2 \neq 1$.
-Then $E_{k,N}^{\chi}(Z,0; h)$ is a holomorphic Siegel modular form of degree $2n$ and weight $k$ with respect to the principal congruence subgroup $\Gamma_{4n}(N)$ of $\Sp_{4n}(\R)$.
-More generally, let $0 \le m \le \frac{k}2-\frac{n+1}2$ be an integer, and exclude the case $m = \frac{k}2-\frac{n+1}2$, $\chi^2 = 1$.
-Then \end{proposition} \begin{proof} If $h=1$, this is a special case of Theorem 17.9 of \cite{shibook2} (see Remark \ref{r:shimura}).
-The proof for general $h$ is now an immediate consequence of \eqref{e:stdcusp}. \end{proof} \begin{remark} In the absolutely convergent range $k\ge 2n+2$, $0 \le m \le \frac{k}2-n-1$, the above Proposition can also be proved directly, using the expansion \eqref{eisensteinserieseq}.
-To go beyond the realm of absolute convergence, one needs delicate results involving analytic behavior of Fourier coefficients of Eisenstein series, which have been done by Shimura. \end{remark} Next, for any nearly holomorphic modular form $F \in N_k(\Gamma)$, we let ${}^\sigma F$ denote the nearly holomorphic modular form obtained by letting $\sigma$ act on the Fourier coefficients of $F$.
+\end{proposition} \begin{proof} If $h=1$, this is a special case of Theorem 17.9 of \cite{shibook2} (see Remark \ref{r:shimura}).
+The proof for general $h$ is now an immediate consequence of \eqref{e:stdcusp}. \end{proof} \begin{remark} In the absolutely convergent range $k\ge 2n+2$, $0 \le m_0 \le \frac{k}2-n-1$, the above proposition can also be proved directly, using the expansion \eqref{eisensteinserieseq}.
+To go beyond the realm of absolute convergence, one needs delicate results involving analytic behavior of Fourier coefficients of Eisenstein series, which have been done by Shimura. \end{remark} Next, for any nearly holomorphic modular form $F \in N_k(\Gamma)$ and $\sigma \in {\rm Aut}(\C)$ we let ${}^\sigma F$ denote the nearly holomorphic modular form obtained by letting $\sigma$ act on the Fourier coefficients of $F$.
 Note that if $\sigma$ is complex conjugation then ${}^\sigma F$ equals $\bar{F}$.
 Denote We will prove the following result.